Post may contain affiliate links.

 How Long Does it Take to Cook Crockpot Chicken Breasts ?

 If you double the recipe, you may need to adjust the time to accommodate the bigger batch.
-I would still always check at the 2 hour mark and add 15 minute increments until the chicken reaches the correct temperature.
+I would still always start checking after two hours and 15 minutes.
+And then, in 15 minute increments after that until the chicken reaches the correct temperature.

 As chicken breast slow cooker recipes go, this one is super simple.
 Don’t be fooled, though.
 The flavor is absolutely stand-on-its-own delicious.
 The simple seasoning and flavor profile make it easy to use in lots of other recipes, too!